 Five things to know about VW's 'dieselgate' scandal

-It has been 14 months since Volkswagen admitted to fitting millions of cars with cheating software to dupe emissions tests, plunging the German auto giant into one of the biggest scandals ever to hit the industry.
+It has been a year since Volkswagen admitted to fitting millions of cars with cheating software to dupe emissions tests, plunging the German auto giant into one of the biggest scandals ever to hit the industry.

-On Friday the company, mired in legal woes, said it will cut 30,000 jobs worldwide under a huge savings plan, having already paid out billions of dollars in compensation.
+Billions of dollars in compensation later and mired in legal woes and mass recalls, Volkswagen is still nowhere close to drawing a line under the nightmare.

 Investigators found that some cars spewed out up to 40 times more harmful nitrogen oxide—linked to respiratory and cardiovascular diseases—than legally allowed.